 This isn’t saying not to trust any blogs (but still, keep a skeptical eye no matter what!)

-There are solid deals going on today, but much like the sale rack at Marshalls, you have to sort through a lot of things to find them.
+There were solid deals going on last year, but much like the sale rack at Marshalls, you have to sort through a lot of things to find them.

 Gift cards are great deals.
 Native Amazon products are good deals (if you’ve been wanting to purchase them).
 Discounts off categories (vs. specific items) are good deals.
 Bounties for subscribing to free trials are good deals if you make a note to yourself to cancel.